 I ended up running in the mid 29’s for a 10k on a certified road course as a post-collegiate athlete and 4:00.1 post-collegiately in the mile on the track in one of my few attempts at the mile distance.

-It is also very rewarding to look back and see the amazing job our coaches did at the time.
+It is also gratifying to look back and see the amazing job our coaches did at the time.
 My coach, Marshall Clark, was an amazing man who was the head cross-country coach at Stanford University for many years.
 He coached Olympic Marathon runners Tony Sandoval and Don Kardong at Stanford.
-Sandoval won the Olympic Trials marathon and Kardong was fourth in the Olympic Games.
+Sandoval won the Olympic Trials marathon, and Kardong was fourth in the Olympic Games.

-Coach Clark also coached Stanford to second place at the NCAA Division 1 Cross Country Championships prior to coming to Montana.
+Coach Clark also coached Stanford to second place at the NCAA Division 1 Cross Country Championships before Montana.

 Coach Clark could sure make those Montana boys run fast.
 I appreciate what he did for us much more now as an old guy.
 I wish I had listened more to coach Clark and my high school coaches about trying longer races.
 However, I truly appreciate more fully now the amazing opportunity I had to run at Montana with young men who truly went for their dreams.

-As a side note, the great coach Dr. Jack Daniels is also a graduate of the University of Montana.
+As a side note, the great coach Dr. Jack Daniels is also a graduate of Montana's University.
 Dr. Daniels was called "The World's Best Coach" by Runners World Magazine.
 He graduated a couple of decades before our group at Montana.
 Coach Daniels was a swimmer at Montana.
 There is a lot of running history living in Missoula.

-Both Tom and Dave ran for Athletics West, the Nike sponsored club after their running days at Montana.
+Both Tom and Dave ran for Athletics West, the Nike-sponsored club, after Montana's running days.
 Coach Daniels met Tommy and Dave when he was working for Nike.
 It was pretty cool to discuss all of our mutual Montana running connections with coach Daniels.